 How do you get the benefits of Hanna Somatic Education?
 You can see a Hanna Somatic Educator who will work hands-on with you one-on-one or you can do somatic exercises, either in a class setting or on your own.

-The Association for Hanna Somatic Education maintains a database of Certified Hanna Somatic Education practitioners.
-Professional training is available through the Novato Institute for Somatic Research and Training.
+The Association for Hanna Somatic Education maintains a database of certified practitioners.

 Somatic exercises are designed to change your muscular system by changing your central nervous system.
 You can find many somatic exercises in Hanna’s book.
 I credit the exercises in this book with being a major factor (along with massage and other bodywork) in helping me get rid of 20+ years of off-and-on chronic lower back pain.